punam-shelke/Hoaxify-Frontend/src/Notes.md

 - `container.querySelector` get the particular element of component
 - `queryByPlaceholderText` function can find the input element with specific placeholder value.

-**we get these query functions by javascript's destructuring functionality**
+**we get these query functions by javascript's object destructuring functionality**

 ## Assertion